openMVG/openMVG/docs/sphinx/rst/software/SfM/ComputeStructureFromKnownPoses.rst

   - **[-m|--matchdir]**

-    - path were image descriptions were stored
+    - path where image descriptions were stored

   - **[-o|--outdir]**